 A combination of computer hardware and software, and perhaps additional mechanical or other parts, designed to perform a dedicated function.
 In some cases, embedded systems are part of a larger system or product, as in the case of an antilock braking system in a car.

+1. In-circuit emulator.
 2. Any debugging tool that pretends to be a system resource and adds additional functionality or remote visibility.
 See also ROM emulator.

 The attribute of a hardware or software architecture that indicates how multibyte values are represented and stored.
 The two possibilities are called big-endian and little-endian.